Scope and rates

 - sold through exclusive distributors, a joint venture, or through an affiliated concern.

 Furthermore, there are other taxes that are due on supply of goods or services: services tax (Imposto Sobre Serviços [ISS]), social contribution on billing (Contribuição para o Financiamento da Seguridade Social [COFINS]) and contribution to the social integration programme (Programa de Integração Social [PIS]).

 ISS is a municipal tax on gross billings for services.
 Services subject to the ISS are defined by federal law.
 Each municipality (city) must have its own list of taxed services.
 The COFINS is described as a social contribution and is targeted for funding of social welfare programs.
 The COFINS is charged on gross receipts from supply of goods and services.

 The PIS was created to fund the unemployment insurance program.
 The COFINS is charged on gross receipts from supply of goods and services.

 The standard rate of ICMS is 17 percent.
 However, in São Paulo, Minas Gerais and Paraná the standard rate is 18 percent and Rio de Janeiro is 19 percent.
 On inter-state movements of goods, the rate applied may vary based on the state of destination (7 or 12 percent, in general).

 However, the Resolution 13/2012, unified the State VAT rates applicable on interstate sales involving imported goods, after customs clearance procedures.
-In this manner, the current variable rates (7 or 12 percent) applicable on interstate sales will be unified into the single rate of 4 percent for transactions involving imported goods, from 2013.
+In this manner, the current variable rates (7 or 12 percent) applicable on interstate sales are unified into the single rate of 4 percent for transactions involving imported goods, since 2013.